alexle/alexle.github.com/posts/why-i-hate-running-but-still-do-it.markdown

 A couple days later, I felt an unexpected urge - the urge to do it again.
 My legs felt stronger, my pace of 11 minutes/mile looked beatable.
 And that's when I knew I had caught the running bug.

-It's strange how something so painful can be so addicting.
-Each time I run, I try to push myself a *little* bit faster, or a *little* bit further.
-I'm not always successful, but failing just motivates me more next time.
+It's strange how something so painful could be so addicting.
+Each time I ran, I would try to push myself a *little* bit faster, or a *little* bit further.
+I wasn't always successful, but failing just motivated me more next time.

 ###Why I Still Run###